-America's Test Kitchen's latest book The Perfect Cookie: Your Ultimate Guide to Foolproof Cookies, Brownies & Bars ($23) includes a recipe for Foolproof Holiday Cookies.
+America's Test Kitchen's book The Perfect Cookie: Your Ultimate Guide to Foolproof Cookies, Brownies & Bars ($23) includes a recipe for Foolproof Holiday Cookies.
 How did ATK achieve such a feat?
-Well, it starts with a "Reverse-Creaming Method" (explained down below) and a key secret ingredient: cream cheese.
+Well, it starts with a "Reverse-Creaming Method" (explained ahead) and a key secret ingredient: cream cheese.
 This recipe and its unique, somewhat backward way of doing things will blow away new and experienced bakers alike.
 Topped with a homemade glaze and colored sanding sugar, these cookies may look like you spent hours in the kitchen, but in reality, they are a cinch to bake and decorate.

 — Additional reporting by Anna Monette Roberts